 The village of Banská Bystrica was founded after the Mongol invasion in 1241.
 For the first time, it was recorded in documents in 1255 and 1256 as Byztherze and Bysterzebana.
-Later it also functioned under the name of Neusolhl, Neo Solium, or Novy Zvolen, and also in the Hungarian language as Besztercebánya.
-The building of the church in it began around 1255, when king Bela IV, granted German settlers a privilege of the Štiavnica law, in which, among other things, they were granted the right to freely choose a parish priest.
+Later it also functioned under the name Neusolhl, Novo Solio, Novum Zolium or Novy Zvolen, and also in the Hungarian language as Besztercebánya.
+The building of the church in it began around 1255, when King Bela IV granted the German settlers a charter privilege, in which, among other things, they received the right to freely choose a parish priest.
 As a result, the local commune enjoyed significant ecclesiastical autonomy from the very beginning.

-Among the medieval furnishings in the church there are a bronze baptismal font, made by master Jodak in 1476 and the most valuable monument in the gothic chapel of St. Barbara – a skilful gothic altar, carved in 1509 by Master Pavol of Levoča.
-On the south side of the nave there is an altar of Saint Mary Magdalene from the end of the fifteenth century, and in the niche of the southern facade of the church, a late-gothic sculptural work of an unknown author from the end of the 15th century.
+Among the medieval furnishings in the church, today there is a bronze baptismal font by master Jodak from 1475.
+The most valuable monument is in the chapel of St. Barbara – an elaborate Gothic altar carved in 1509 by master Paul.
+On the south side of the nave there is the altar of St. Mary Magdalene from the end of the 15th century, and in the southern niche a late-Gothic sculptural work of an unknown author from the end of the 15th century.

 Mencl V., Stredoveká architektúra na Slovensku, Praha 1937.

 Slovensko.
 Ilustrovaná encyklopédia pamiatok, red.
 P.Kresánek, Bratislava 2020.